Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

-The Environment Act also appears to offer significant latitude to local planning authorities when it comes to agreeing what constitutes an acceptable biodiversity net gain plan in terms of the mitigation hierarchy and corresponding compensation measures.
-Although the 10% biodiversity net gain requirement is non-negotiable, the degree and form of acceptable off-site biodiversity enhancement appears to be up to the local planning authority to determine with the developer on a case-by-case basis.
+The Environment Act also appears to offer significant latitude to many local planning authorities when it comes to agreeing on what constitutes an acceptable biodiversity net gain plan in terms of the mitigation hierarchy and corresponding offsite compensation measures.
+Although the 10% biodiversity net gain requirement is non-negotiable, the degree and form of acceptable off-site biodiversity enhancement appear to be up to the local planning authority to determine with the developer on a case-by-case basis.
 Additionally, factors such as the site of special scientific interest are entirely excluded from the biodiversity net gain assessment planning system and the requirement to deliver BNG – something the local authority should be aware of as and when it is applicable.

 Biodiversity Surveys, Plans and Reports

 The involvement of a specialist ecological consultancy like Arbtech from the design stage will lend credibility to your application, reduce the cost of compensatory measures by maximising the existing biodiversity net on your site, and minimise the overall risk of your planning application being refused by the local authority.

 We recently worked with a client to prepare a pre-development biodiversity net gain assessment and plan using the relevant biodiversity metric for the property team of the Royal Borough of Windsor and Maidenhead.

 When to engage an ecologist if you think that off-site BNG is going to be necessary

 Even though the Environment Act isn’t strictly followed by every local planning authority until 2024, it is prudent to start thinking about what it means for your development now.
 Not only could this prevent any issues with local planning authorities that have already begun to follow the rules of mandatory biodiversity net gain prior to 2024, but also prepares you for when the rules are enforced from 2024 onwards.